deeperdolphin/papers/spectrum.md

 Efficient training of large language models has attracted significant research attention in recent years.
 Two notable prior works that aim to reduce the computational cost and memory requirements of LLM training are qLoRA [1] and LASER [2].

 Dettmers et al. [1] introduced qLoRA, a method that combines LoRA (Low-Rank Adaptation) [3] with 4-bit quantization to enable efficient finetuning of LLMs.
 By quantizing the base model weights to 4 bits and storing the LoRA adaptation parameters in 16-bit precision, qLoRA significantly reduces memory usage during training.
-This allows finetuning of billions-parameter models like GPT-3 on a single GPU.
+This allows finetuning of billion-parameter models on a single GPU.
 However, qLoRA applies quantization and LoRA uniformly across all model layers, which may not be optimal.

 LASER [2] takes a different approach by selectively applying a low-rank approximation to specific layers of a trained model.
 The authors measure the signal-to-noise ratio (SNR) of each layer and reduce the rank of high-SNR layers, showing that this can boost performance on certain tasks.
 However, LASER is primarily designed for model compression after training rather than improving training itself.